Updated

 vs. Cursor ($20/month)

 Cursor is an AI-native IDE that builds project-wide context into everything.
-Its Composer agent handles multi-file editing significantly better than Copilot Workspace, and the @codebase feature gives it deep understanding of your entire project.
+Its Composer agent handles multi-file editing significantly better than Copilot’s coding agent, and the @codebase feature gives it deep understanding of your entire project.
 If you’re a professional developer doing complex work on real codebases, Cursor’s $20/month is likely worth the premium over Copilot Pro.
+Note that Cursor also runs on usage-based billing (an included-usage allowance plus on-demand overage), so neither tool is a pure flat fee anymore.

 The tradeoff: Cursor only works in Cursor.
 If your team uses JetBrains or you develop for iOS with Xcode, Cursor doesn’t help you there.